Raghvendra-14/TAI-MISINFORMATION/README.txt

 Also, code to calculate linguistics aspects such as abstractness, concreteness and Named Entity Ratio as well as the readability scores are also provided.

-We provide the code for ML-based classifiers and BERT embeddings generation, as discussed in the appendix.
+We provide the code for ML-based classifiers and BERT embeddings generation, as discussed in the appendix of the paper.
 All the datasets used are publicly available, allowing readers to download them and select the first 1000 samples from each class (rumor/fake and non-rumor/real) for training the ML classifiers.
-For testing, please use the dataset provided in the annotated data section. (please note that the embeddings file size is substantial hence not provided.)
+For testing, please use the dataset provided in the annotated data section. ( (please note that the embeddings file size is quite large hence is not provided here.)